readytensor/rt-datasets-binary-classification/README.md

 #### Description

 Dataset regarding attributes of passengers on the Titanic.
-Data can be used to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+Data can be used to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (i.e. age, gender, fare, ticket class, port of embarkation, etc).

 #### Dataset characteristics

-- Number of samples = 891
+- Number of samples = 1309
 - Numberof input features = 7
 - Has categorical features = Yes
 - Has missing values = Yes